watchexec/clearscreen/TERMINALS.md

   - `TerminfoScrollback`: only scrollback cleared
   - `VtRis`: screen and scrollback cleared, and (at least some modes of) terminal reset
   - `XtermClear`: screen and scrollback cleared
+  - `Cls`: screen and scrollback cleared
+  - `WindowsVtClear`: screen and scrollback cleared
 - There is zero tolerance for advertising via this document.

 How to test: